VeriDevOps/Napkin/README.md

         └── req

- This is located by the file `<napkin>/.env` that can be created from the example file as:<br>
+ This is located by the file `<napkin>/.env` that can adjusted if necessary.

-    cp <napkin>/env_example .env

-Adjust if necessary.
 NOTE, that the paths are absolute and you should look inside the container NOT your local file system.
+NOTE also that you should NOT check in the `.env` file!
+ If any errors are encountered, check in `example.end` instead.
 ## Starting the development servers:
 In <napkin>/client:<br>

     npm run dev

 # Misc Stuff Than May Be Useful Someday